As an Amazon Associate I earn from qualifying purchases.

 It’s about time for another coffee creamer in the FAF repertoire, don’t you agree?
-I have had readers begging for a French vanilla coffee creamer ever since I first debuted my pumpkin spice and peppermint mocha creamers, so I thought it would be the perfect time to try my hand at this flavor since I recently got a new batch of vanilla beans to make these amazing cupcakes (<– try those).
-Also, I love coffee.
-Do I mention that too much?
+I have had readers begging for a French vanilla coffee creamer ever since I first debuted my pumpkin spice and peppermint mocha creamers, so I thought it would be the perfect time to try my hand at this flavor since I recently got a new batch of vanilla beans to make these amazing vanilla bean cupcakes (<– try those).

 To make the simple syrup, all you need is equal parts water and granulated sugar.
 This mixture gets heated in a small saucepan until all of the sugar is dissolved.
 Simple, yes?
 It was named so appropriately.